mailgun/mailgun-js-boland/README.md

 #### Attachments

-Sending attachments can be done either by passing the path as a `string` or the `Buffer` containing the file data.
-If a buffer is used the data will be attached using a generic filename "file".
-If `attachment` is of type `string` it is assumed to be a path to a file.
-If attachment parameter is not of type `Buffer` or a `string` it is ignored.
-Multiple attachments can be sent by passing an array in the `attachment` parameter.
+Sending attachments can be done in a few ways.
+We can use the path to a file in the `attachment` parameter.
+If the `attachment` parameter is of type `string` it is assumed to be the path to a file.
-The array elements can either be Buffers or string and each one will be handled appropriately.

 ```
 var filepath = path.join(__dirname, '/mailgun_logo.png');